fastoch/OverTheWire/Bandit.md

 To connect to a service (as client) on a network the command syntax is the following: `nc <host> <port>`.
 To create a server that listens to incoming packets, the command looks like this: `nc -l <port>`.

-- let's submit our pwd to port 30000 on localhost: `nc localhost 30000` then copy-paste the pwd
+- let's conenct to port 30000 on localhost: `nc localhost 30000` then copy-paste the pwd
 - this should tell you that the pwd is correct and provide you the next one

 => pwd for the nxt lvl = 8xCjnmgoKbGLhHFAZlGE5Tmu4M2tKJQo